M.Ed. English Education, University of Georgia

 She advocates for building and nurturing online environments and pioneered vibrant, engaging communities before Facebook became a household name.
 While working with Cox Communications, she helped spur on animal adoptions online for accessatlanta.com, co-produced a traveling music show and CD featuring southern musicians for yall.com and lead a group of producers around the country to develop engaging content for their city websites.
 She was also an on-the-street online reporter during the 1996 Olympics in Atlanta, which lead to her getting a job in Sausalito, CA to build online communities centered on the 2000 Summer Olympics in Australia.

-While with NCI, she built and maintained hundreds of WordPress websites for home design clients, real estate agents and apartment communities and introduced the idea of blogging as a business platform.
+While with Network Communications, Inc. (Real Estate Book, Apartment Finder, Atlanta Homes & Lifestyles), she built and maintained hundreds of WordPress websites for home design clients, real estate agents and apartment communities and introduced the idea of blogging as a business platform.

 Her higher-education career began with Georgia Gwinnett College (GGC) as a Web author where she developed content and wrote for various areas of the website as well as managing the College’s social media channels.

-She finds it interesting that she worked with the newest college to be built in 100 years (GGC) and now works for a university (GSU) celebrating their 100 year anniversary.
+She finds it interesting that she worked with the newest college built in 100 years in Georgia (GGC) and now works for a university (Georgia State) which recently celebrated their 100 year anniversary.